Pledge of Allegiance: Lower Dauphin High School Class of 1966

-Today’s Pledge of Allegiance is from Lower Dauphin High School Class of 1966
+Today’s Pledge of Allegiance is from the Lower Dauphin High School Class of 1966.

 If you would like to submit a video from your organization, please follow the directions below: